N-Magi/Spigot-Ziplines/readme.md

 version is organized from `A`.`B`.`C` and Number counts up for each classification of items changed by the update

-`A`: if count up you should to renew World.
+`A`: if count up you should renew World.

-`B`: if count up you should to regenerate Config file.
+`B`: if count up you should regenerate Config file.

 `C`: nothing to do. you will replace only jar file.